ahsan-muzaheed/GEM/README.md

+update node2vec excutable for your OS :

 open node2vec.py and find :
 args = ["C:\\Users\\......\\.......\\GEM\\Snap-6.0-Win32\\node2vec.exe"]

-update the path based on location of the Gem folder in your local repo so that it will point to the file:
+update the path based on location whre you have kept the  node2vec excutable. for windows i ahve put it  in  the Gem folder :
 ......\GEM\Snap-6.0-Win32\node2vec.exe

-than run in root folder:
+once alldone than  run these cmds in root folder to test if everything ok or not:

 python test_karate.py -node2vec 0
 python test_karate.py -node2vec 1